 The only remaining issue is that of authenticity.
 The 240Z had numerous running changes (as mentioned above), so thoughtful checking of part numbers and factory stampings will be necessary to ensure you’re buying a 240Z with a pedigree.
 Avoid sellers asking for top dollar who don’t provide paperwork or visual proof to demonstrate the authenticity, originality, and condition of their 240Z.
 If exhaustive or extensive originality isn’t a concern for you, consider these rules to be far more flexible.

 Many examples were modified over time, up to and including radical changes like V-8 engine swaps.
 If you’re a casual driver looking for more modern performance, consider the advantages of upgrading from the 1978–83 Datsun 280ZX parts bin: four-wheel disc brakes, five-speed transmissions, larger radiators, 2.8-liter short block, etc. will improve the experience without significantly changing the 240Z’s classic demeanor.

-Ten years ago as of this writing, a 240Z in #2 (Excellent) condition was worth roughly $20,000; now, that figure has jumped to $54,500.
+Ten years ago as of this writing, a 240Z in #2 (Excellent) condition was worth roughly $20,000; now, that figure has jumped to $54,500 (check here for up to date values).
 Values been ticking up since 2015 and showed some of the strongest growth between 2015–18, when they increased by 74 percent.
 In the first four months of 2021, #2-condition values have already increased 42 percent.

 Outliers like recent six-figure transactions (here, here, here) have led us to raise prices, but 240Zs in all conditions have been selling for more and more money.
 While we currently place the 240Z in Hagerty’s Affordable Classics Index, it’s clear that times have changed: Our median quoted value of $18,300 may seem low, but this figure has actually increased 52 percent over the past five years.